No-cost Bell nonlocality certification from quantum tomography and its applications in quantum-magic-resource witnessing: Stabilizer maxima and quantum magic witnessing

 Quantum magic, also referred to as non-stabilizerness, is a resource responsible for the advantage of quantum computations over classical ones.
 It stems from the Gottesman–Knill theorem, which states that any circuit that starts from a $|0\rangle^{\otimes N}$ state and consists only of Clifford operations can be efficiently simulated on a classical computer~\cite{Gottesman_1997, Gottesman_1998, Aaronson_2004}.
 Therefore, additional resources in the form of non-stabilizer states and non-Clifford gates are needed for the quantum improvement~\cite{Bravyi_2005, Bravyi_2016, Howard_2017}.
 The resource theory of quantum magic has found many applications~\cite{Liu_2022, Salvatore_2022, White_2024, Tirrito_2024, Turkeshi_2025, Brokemeier_2025, Hoshino_2025, Odavi_2025, Hou_2025, Catalano_2025, Junior_2025}, and its detection and understanding have become a fundamental problem on the path towards unraveling the computational potential of quantum systems.

 Recently, the possibility of detecting quantum magic with Bell inequalities was proposed in \cite{Macedo_2025, Cusumano_2025}.
 Our scenario, involving only Pauli measurements, fits naturally into this picture as it does not introduce any non-Clifford resources to it.
 Witnessing magic with Bell inequalities can be studied in several ways.
 First, one can look for inequalities which, maximized over all stabilizer states and general measurement settings, yield non-trivial bounds that can be violated in quantum theory~\cite{Macedo_2025}.
-In the qubit case, such task was performed there for at most three parties.
+In the qubit case, such a task was performed there for at most three parties.
 Complementarily, one could take resource-free states and measurements and look at how Clifford and non-Clifford operations change their behavior~\cite{Cusumano_2025}.
 We note that both of these approaches provide new insight into the interplay of Bell nonlocality and non-stabilizerness.
-Here, we will start with the resource free device-dependent measurements approach and later consider optimization over all of the possible measurements and pure graph states.
-As a result, we will provide new instances of multipartite Bell inequalities capable of quantum magic witnessing, also supported by experimental data.
+Here, we will start with the resource-free device-dependent measurements approach and later consider optimization over all of the possible measurements and pure graph states.
+As a result, we will provide new instances of multipartite Bell inequalities capable of quantum magic witnessing, also supported by experimental data. { It is worth noting that the set of non-stabilizer states, i.e., states lying outside the stabilizer set is not a proper subset of the set of states that violate Bell inequalities.
+However, there exists an overlap between these sets, which we exploit to draw two independent conclusions that hold simultaneously: the underlying state violates a Bell inequality and is not a stabilizer state.}